 Like other insurance coverage you have, you pay a monthly premium for your Medicare supplement plan.
 In return, the plan pays most of your out-of-pocket expenses.
 For example, when you go to the doctor, you don't have to pay the 20 percent coinsurance required by Medicare; your Medicare supplement plan covers that charge.

 There are no set prices for supplemental plans.
 Prices will vary according to the plan type, as well as from insurer to insurer.
-For example, medicare supplement plans can cost a little as $50 per month to as much as $300 or more per month, depending upon how rich the benefits are.
+For example, medicare supplement plans can cost as little as a few dollars per month to as much as several hundred dollars per month, depending upon how much the benefits are.

 For example, if you have active young children or ski frequently, an accident policy may be helpful if a mishap occurs.
 Or, if you suspect your kids are going to require orthodontic care in the future, a dental policy might be a good investment.